 When I heard Josh say those words in his video about his toy company, I just wanted to hug him.
 But he’s in Canada.
 So consider this blog post a virtual hug.
 I don’t have kids, but I’m always on the lookout for great plastic-free toys for those of you who do.
 Toys made from natural materials are great, but they still have an environmental impact.
 So I was excited to find out about Cate & Levi toys made in Canada from recycled wool sweaters.
 Because the materials are secondhand, each toy is not only eco-friendly, but one of a kind.
 Josh sent me a box of hand puppets to check out.
 How cute are they?

-There was no packaging … Read the rest
+There was no packaging material inside … Read the rest